sm-da/my-awesome/README.md

 ## JavaScript

 - [0hq/WebGPT](https://github.com/0hq/WebGPT) - Run GPT model on the browser with WebGPU.
 An implementation of GPT inference in less than ~1500 lines of vanilla Javascript.
+- [Anil-matcha/GPT-Auth](https://github.com/Anil-matcha/GPT-Auth) - GPT Auth provides a user-friendly solution to quickly setup oauth for your custom GPT and self-host it.
 - [Asabeneh/30-Days-Of-React](https://github.com/Asabeneh/30-Days-Of-React) - 30 Days of  React challenge is a step by step guide to learn React in 30 days.
 These videos may help too: https://www.youtube.com/channel/UC7PNRuno1rzYPb1xLa4yktw
 - [Chalarangelo/30-seconds-of-code](https://github.com/Chalarangelo/30-seconds-of-code) - Short code snippets for all your development needs
 - [DIYgod/RSSHub](https://github.com/DIYgod/RSSHub) - 🍰 Everything is RSSible